 Lindsay Schlegel is a freelance editor with experience at a top literary agency, a major publishing house, and a now-defunct chain bookstore.
 She earned a bachelor’s degree in English and German from Boston College.
 Lindsay lives in New Jersey with her high school sweetheart and their children.
 She is currently at work on a novel.

-Angie Smibert is the author of the upcoming MG series, Ghosts of Ordinary Objects, as well as several YA science fiction novels, including Memento Nora.
+Angie Smibert is the author of the MG series, Ghosts of Ordinary Objects, the second installment of which, Lingering Echoes, will be published in the Spring of 2019.
+She’s also written several YA science fiction novels, including Memento Nora.
 She’s also written numerous short stories and 20+ science/technology books for kids.
-Angie teaches professional writing at Indiana University East.
-Before doing all this, she was a science writer and...
+Angie teaches professional writing...
 [More]

 Linda Joan Smith is a former magazine editor and the author of several garden books, but her first love has always been children’s literature.
 At age nine her all-consuming passions were learning to shoot like Annie Oakley, making a perfect cherry pie, fly-fishing with her dad, and getting lost in a book.
 Only the last...
 [More]

-Sue Soltis’ newest picture book, The Stars Up the Street, will be illustrated by Christine Davenier, and published by Candlewick in 2019.
-Sue is also the author of the picture book Nothing Like a Puffin, illustrated by Bob Kolar (Candlewick Press, 2011), which was cited as a Charlotte Zolotow Award Highly Commended Title (2012) and selected...
+Sue Soltis’ newest picture book, The Moon Moved In, is illustrated by Sonia Sánchez, and will be published by Chronicle in fall 2022.
+She’s also the author of The Stars Just Up the Street, illustrated by Christine Davenier (Candlewick, 2020) and Nothing Like a Puffin, illustrated by Bob Kolar (Candlewick Press, 2011), which was cited...
 [More]

-Ruth Spiro is a speaker, writer, and children’s books author—most recently of the Baby Loves Science board book series (Charlesbridge), the 13th book in the series scheduled to publish in 2020, as well as the picture book series Made by Maxine (Dial).
-Her debut, Lester Fizz, Bubble-Gum Artist, won awards from Writer’s Digest and Willamette Writers, and was a Bank...
+Ruth Spiro is a speaker, writer, and children’s books author—most recently of the Baby Loves Science board book series (Charlesbridge), the 21st book in the series scheduled to publish in 2022, as well as the picture books Made by Maxine and Maxine and the Greatest Garden Ever, which came out in Spring 2021 (Dial).
+Her debut, Lester...
 [More]